 McLay, Daylo and Hammer [iii] evaluated psychiatric admissions to the Naval Medical Center in San Diego over an eight-year period – over 8,000 in total.
 Helpfully, they also divided the admissions into different types: psychotic (that’s schizophrenia and similar illnesses), mood disorders (that’s depression and its friends), anxiety disorders (I’m sure you can guess what this one is) and other disorders (this is a pretty large category, which as far as I can tell included eating disorders, substance abuse, amnesia and personality disorders, among other things).
 What did they find?
 Nothing.
 Neither overall, nor in any of the four types of admissions, did they find any variation in admissions across the lunar cycle.

 “Uh, Houston?
-The moon sounds like it’s saying werewolves aren’t real but it’s kind of hard to make out because it’s laughing so hard and also made of rocks.”
+The moon sounds like it’s saying werewolves aren’t real.”

 Okay, that’s one hospital in the US.
 What about other hospitals elsewhere?
 Well, it’s a fairly unequivocal picture.
 In Italy, no relationship between moon phase and contact with psychiatric services [iv].
 In Kuwait, no relationship between moon phase and attendance at a psychiatric emergency room [i].
 In Canada, patient reports of panic, mood disorders and thinking about suicide all show no relationship with moon phase – though reports of anxiety disorders in the week after the full moon [v].